Machine Shop co.

 Machine Shop co. (commonly called Machine Shop or Linkin Park Inc.) is an American entertainment company that markets itself as a venture capital firm, event provider, supporter and lifestyle company.
 It was started as a music company by Linkin Park bandmates Mike Shinoda and Brad Delson in December 2012.
 Later on, it became a venture capital firm in January 2015.
-It was established as a joint company of music companies, "Chesterchaz Publishing" by "Chester Bennington", "Big Bad Mr. Hahn Music" by "Brad Delson" and "Joe Hahn", "Nondisclosure Agreement Music" by "Dave Farrell", "Rob Bourdon Music" by "Rob Bourdon" and "Kenji Kobayashi Music" by "Mike Shinoda".
-In an independent study released on August 14, 2015, CB Insights recognized "Machine Shop" as the seventh most invested company by any celebrity.
-The company reached the mark due to major investments in "Lyft", "Blue Bottle Coffee Company" and "Shyp".
+It was established as a joint company of music companies, "Chesterchaz Publishing" (Chester Bennington), "Big Bad Mr. Hahn Music" (Brad Delson and Joe Hahn), "Nondisclosure Agreement Music" (Dave Farrell), "Rob Bourdon Music" (Rob Bourdon) and "Kenji Kobayashi Music" (Mike Shinoda).
+In an independent study released on August 14, 2015, CB Insights recognized Machine Shop as the seventh most invested company by any celebrity.
+The company reached the mark due to major investments in Lyft, Blue Bottle Coffee Company and Shyp.

 History

 2012-2014: Founding

 Mike Shinoda founded the music company to make the company one of the parent companies of Machine Shop Records with Access Industries and Warner Bros.
 The company made its first appearance in 2013, when it was an event provider for Concert for Philippines.
 The company was later a supporter for the online-based game LP Recharge and produced its first musical work in the form of Recharged as a parent company.
 In December 2013, the company had partnered with Japanese company BeatRobo to provide a platform known as PlugAir, but the software gained popularity in Asia when Hamasaki Ayumi released two hit singles, "Terminal" and "XOXO", on the PlugAir platform.